 struck out and the discount price nearby.

-If you’re really looking to emphasize your conversion, put up a banner or homepage image declaring the discount too.
-That way everyone who lands on your author website will see the discount and know how to utilize it.
+If you’re really looking to emphasize your conversions, put up a banner or homepage image declaring the discount.

 9. Contacting You Should Be Simple